Bluemoondragon07/obsidian-big-and-bold/README.md

 - Tables: clean and spacious.
 Also consistent with **Dataview** tables.
 - Page Gallery cards
 - Tags: `#note`, `#to-do`, `#reminder`, `#important`, and a few other tags automatically gain emoji icons.
 Keep track of your reminders!
-- Sidebar: Panel-like folders and subfolders with icons that change with each level - from book to pages to bookmark.
-Designed simply to look as not-Obsidian as possible (I'm not that creative).
+- Sidebar: Panel-like folders and subfolders with icons that change with each level - from books to pages to bookmarks.
+Designed this way simply to look as not-Obsidian as possible (I'm not that creative).
 - Files: Some notes gain special icons depending on what words they have in their file location (`Adventures of Darrel Wiki/Darrel.md` gets a little `🌐` Wiki icon).
 - Callouts: Tweaked some colors and svg icons.
 Also, the quote/cite callout floats to the right and has fancy drop caps.
 - Checkboxes: Unchecked checkboxes show up as red ❌s.
 Don't forget to complete those tasks!